brianlee1597/Intro_to_DB_PART_3/README.md

 It consists of pages such as rentals, users, and property modals, and has functionalities like create user, login user, create a property, set availabilities for a property, book a rental, and much more.

-We suggest login with 0000000000 (phone number) and adgj1597 (password) for demo purposes.

 ## Submission Information

 1. PostgreSQL Account: